Skip to main content

 Haydn’s palace town

-Eisenstadt is the capital of Burgenland, Austria’s easternmost and smallest state — a flat, wine-producing province that borders both Hungary and Slovakia.
-The town itself is modest in size, but its cultural significance is outsized: this is where Joseph Haydn spent 30 years in service to the Esterházy family, composing symphonies, string quartets and operas in the Haydnsaal of Schloss Esterházy, and where his tomb remains in the Bergkirche above the town.
+Eisenstadt is the capital of Burgenland — Austria’s easternmost and youngest state, a flat, wine-producing province that borders both Hungary and Slovakia, only transferred to Austria from Hungary in 1921.
+The town itself is modest in scale, a working Austrian market town rather than a showpiece city.
+But its cultural significance is outsized and specific: this is where Joseph Haydn spent the central 30 years of his professional life in service to the Esterházy family, composing in the Haydnsaal of Schloss Esterházy, and where his tomb remains in the Bergkirche above the old town.

-For visitors from Vienna, Eisenstadt is a 45-minute train ride that delivers the full Esterházy palace experience plus a Haydn immersion that goes well beyond what any Vienna museum can offer.
+For visitors from Vienna, Eisenstadt is a 45-minute train journey that delivers the full Esterházy palace experience plus a Haydn immersion that goes well beyond what any Vienna museum can offer.
+The Haydnsaal is not a recreation or a facsimile — it is the actual concert hall where the symphonies were first performed, and it still sounds as Haydn designed it to sound.

 Schloss Esterházy

-The Esterházy family were the wealthiest and most powerful magnate family of the Habsburg Empire — wealthier, at various points, than the Emperor himself.
-Their palace in Eisenstadt, extensively rebuilt in baroque style in 1663 and then again in empire style in the early 19th century, is one of the finest aristocratic residences in Austria.
+The Esterházy family were the wealthiest and most powerful magnate dynasty of the Habsburg Empire — wealthier, at various periods, than the Emperor himself.
+Their primary palace in Eisenstadt was built on the foundations of a medieval castle and progressively rebuilt: the main baroque transformation happened in 1663 under Paul I Esterházy, and further empire-style modifications followed in the early 19th century.
+The result is one of the finest aristocratic residences in Austria — a palace town within a town, with wings and courtyards and gardens covering a substantial part of central Eisenstadt.

 Book Esterházy Palace admission tickets for access to the state rooms, the portrait gallery, and the Haydnsaal — the concert hall where Haydn conducted the Esterházy court orchestra for three decades.

-The Haydnsaal is the highlight.
-This 18th-century baroque hall — frescoed ceiling, gilded gallery, perfect acoustics — is where Haydn premiered many of the symphonies now performed in the great concert halls of the world.
-Concerts still take place here (Haydn Festival each September) and the hall is still regarded as one of Austria’s finest rooms for chamber music.
+The Haydnsaal is the undisputed highlight of the palace and one of the most significant musical rooms in Europe.
+This 18th-century baroque hall — with a frescoed ceiling, gilded gallery, and acoustics that Haydn himself designed the orchestra layout to exploit — is where Haydn premiered many of the symphonies that are now performed in the concert halls of London, New York, and Tokyo.
+The proportions are intimate by the standards of later concert halls, seating only a few hundred, which gives even a spoken explanation of the room an unusual resonance.
+Concerts still take place here regularly, most notably during the Haydn Festival each September, and the hall is widely regarded as one of the finest small-scale performance spaces in Austria.

 In the steps of Haydn

-The Schloss Esterházy tour “In the Steps of Joseph Haydn” is the most detailed way to experience the palace — following Haydn’s working day through the rooms he used, with audio and musical accompaniment in the Haydnsaal.
+The Schloss Esterházy tour “In the Steps of Joseph Haydn” is the most immersive way to experience the palace — following Haydn’s working day through the rooms he used, from the composition room to the performance hall, with audio and musical accompaniment in the Haydnsaal itself.

 The Bergkirche and Haydn’s tomb